pavr1/local/gateway-service/docs/Database.md

 - Alert when existences are near expiry (based on expiration_date from existences table)
 - Calculate final pricing (margins, taxes) at existence level for inventory items
 - Maintain invoice totals when existences are added/modified
-- Link invoices to expense management system for accounting integration
+- Link invoices to invoice management system for accounting integration

 ### Expenses Management
 - Organize invoice documents in monthly directories (MM-yyyy format)
-- Calculate monthly expense totals from invoices
+- Calculate monthly invoice totals from invoices
 - Link invoices directly to their expense categories
 - Validate invoice image uploads for all invoices
 - Track employee salaries through user_salary table linked to invoice records